Yrsa: Ynglinga saga

 The Skjöldunga saga was used by Snorri Sturluson as a source when he told the story of Aðils (Eadgils) and Yrsa.
 What remains of the Skjöldunga saga is a Latin summary by Arngrímur Jónsson, and so the two versions are basically the same, the main difference being that Arngrímur's version is more terse.

 Snorri relates that Aðils betook himself to pillage the Saxons, whose king was Geirþjófr and queen Alof the Great.
 The king and consort were not at home, and so Aðils and his men plundered their residence at ease driving cattle and captives down to the ships.
 One of the captives was a remarkably beautiful girl named Yrsa, and Snorri writes that everyone was soon impressed with the well-mannered, pretty and intelligent girl.
 Most impressed was Aðils who made her his queen.

 Some years later, Helgi (Halga), who ruled in Lejre, attacked Sweden and captured Yrsa.
-He raped Yrsa, his own daughter, and took her back to Lejre, where she bore him the son Hrólfr (Hroðulf).
-When the boy was three years of age, Yrsa's mother, queen Alof of Saxony, came to visit her and told her that her husband Helgi was her own father.
+He raped Yrsa, his own daughter, and took her back to Lejre, where they had a son, Hrólfr (Hroðulf).
+When the boy was three years of age, Yrsa's mother, Queen Alof of Saxony, came to visit her and told her that her husband Helgi was her own father.
 Horrified, Yrsa returned to Aðils, leaving her son behind, and stayed in Sweden for the rest of her life.
 When Hrólfr was eight years old, Helgi died during a war expedition and Hrólfr was proclaimed king.

 Snorri finishes his account by briefly mentioning that the Skjöldunga saga contained an extensive account of how Hrólfr came to Uppsala and sowed gold on the Fyrisvellir.

 Skáldskaparmál

-In the Skáldskaparmál, Yrsa's husband king Aðils (Eadgils) requested Yrsa's son Hrólfr's help against the Norwegian king Áli (Onela).
+In the Skáldskaparmál, Yrsa's husband King Aðils (Eadgils) requested Yrsa's son Hrólfr's help against the Norwegian king Áli (Onela).
 Hrólfr was busy fighting the Saxons but sent his berserkers.

 When Hrólfr heard that Aðils refused to pay, he set off to Uppsala.
 They brought the ships to the river Fyris and rode directly to the Swedish king's hall at Uppsala with his twelve berserkers.
 Yrsa welcomed them and led them to their lodgings.
 Fires were prepared for them and they were given drinks.
 However, so much wood was heaped on the fires that the clothes started to burn away from their bodies.
 Hrólfr and his men had enough and threw the courtiers on the fire.
 Yrsa arrived and gave them a horn full of gold, the ring Svíagris and asked them to flee.
 As they rode over the Fyrisvellir, they saw Aðils and his men pursuing them.
 The fleeing men threw their gold on the plain so that the pursuers would stop to collect the gold.
 Aðils, however, continued the chase on his horse Slöngvir.
 Hrólfr then threw Svíagris and saw how Aðils stooped down to pick up the ring with his spear.
 Hrólfr exclaimed that he had seen the mightiest man in Sweden bend his back.